adamcharnock/lightbus/docs/reference/rpc-protocol.md

 Within the Redis RPC transports all messages are serialised into a single value.
 This value is referred to as a 'blob'.
-This serialisation is formed by the `BlobMessageSerializer` and `BlobMessageDeserializer` classes.
+This serialisation is performed by the `BlobMessageSerializer` and `BlobMessageDeserializer` classes.

 #### RPC Message

-This is an outgoing RPC message.
-I.e. a request that an RPC be executed and a response be returned.
+This is an outgoing RPC message body.
+This RPC message represents a request that an RPC be executed and a response be returned.

 ```python3